threefjord/pxedock/README.md

 Overview
 --------

-This source is used to build an image for a pxe-boot server.
+This source can be used to build an image for a pxe-boot server.
 The image contains:

 * H. Peter Anvin's [tftp server](https://git.kernel.org/cgit/network/tftp/tftp-hpa.git/)